Preparing for Adult Life and Work

 If you are off to college this fall, consider finding hobbies and interests that enable you to be your authentic self.
 In college and after, you need to find ways to keep yourself busy.
 Clubs and social groups enable you to immerse yourself in your special interests.
 They can also introduce you to new hobbies that you’ve never heard of.
 They can help you get comfortable with taking on a variety of responsibilities and prioritizing them in order to get them done, along with your academic work.

-If you are on the staff of a college disabilities services office, consider matching students to their interests and make recommendations for campus groups and activities.
+It is important for disability service staff to consider matching students to their interests and make recommendations for campus groups and activities.
 If these details aren’t immediately available, empowering students to find them (or connecting them with academic staff who do) is a great start.

 Interviews, while I was at Cornell, were super nerve-wracking for me.
 There’s so much social etiquette and decorum that goes into a job interview, and very rarely does it get discussed.
 SDS and the student-run club, Cornell Union for Disability Awareness, ran mock interviews for different job settings, including internships, full-time roles, and research opportunities.
 I found these mock interviews to be essential in my preparations to go on real interviews with potential employers.
 Other clubs at Cornell also hosted program-specific interviews (technical interviews, portfolio reviews, design challenges, etc.) that helped me take my interview game to the next level.

 Safe spaces that permitted me to be genuine were crucial to my ability to ace interviews later.
 I felt so well prepared because of both practice interviews and real interviews throughout my time in college.
 It was important to me that I behave authentically, but still identify areas of improvement that would be necessary for interviews and the workplace.